adarshpramod2-hub/Flood---Prediction-Digital-Twin/README.md

 - Enhance the flood intensity prediction model by refining the weighting of influencing parameters.
 - Continue improving the CesiumJS interface to provide a more detailed and realistic Digital Twin visualization.
 - Improve the accuracy of the predicted flood probability percentage through further testing and optimisation.
+## Week 13–14

+## Work Completed

+- Completed the front-end development of the flood prediction digital twin project.
+ - Implemented an Explainable AI (XAI) Driver Analysis feature to provide insights into the factors contributing to the flood prediction.
+ - Added the XAI Driver Analysis and Prediction Horizon features to the system.
+These features play an important role in improving the interpretability and practical usefulness of the project:

+  - XAI Driver Analysis explains the key factors influencing the generated flood prediction.
+  - Prediction Horizon provides an indication of the potential flood conditions expected in the upcoming hours.
+ - Conducted multiple rounds of testing and validation while integrating these features to ensure that they function correctly with the existing prediction system and front-end visualization.

+##  Next Development Phase

+- Prepare the project portfolio.